 - *5 Under MOEJ’s FY2020 program “City-to-city Collaboration for Low-Carbon Society,” the municipalities of Osaka and Ho Chi Minh were commissioned by MOEJ to conduct this feasibility study, in which ACV and SOGEC participated.
 This MOEJ program aims to effectively and efficiently support joint initiatives to build a low-carbon or decarbonized society implemented by Japanese municipalities that have experience and expertise in this field and their overseas counterparts.

-■ Locations and External Appearances of the Plants
+■ Locations and Exterior of Installation Sites

 Efforts in Renewable Energy Business